May 3, 2022 | Updated: June 6, 2022

 One of the questions that was asked a lot by fans when Star Wars: Episode VII – The Force Awakens was released was how Rey, Finn, and many others in the Star Wars universe didn’t know that the Jedi were real, let alone still existed.

 This can be explained by Emperor Palpatine ensuring that all Jedi Knights, temples, and traces of the Jedi were erased.
-But what if this information had been stored in MongoDB Atlas, our application data platform in the cloud?
+But what if this information had been stored in MongoDB Atlas?

 One of the core features of MongoDB Atlas is a document database-as-a-service (DBaaS), which allows for storing data as JSON-like documents in collections in the cloud, accessible from anywhere with a connection to the internet.